EmmanuelOrunta/Customer-Feedback-Analyzer-for-Customer-Experience-Optimization-Using-NLP/README.md

 ## 📂 Dataset

-The dataset used is a Twitter Customer Support dataset (`twcs.csv`), containing real customer interactions.
+The dataset used is a Twitter Customer Support dataset (`twcs.csv`), containing real customer interactions which was gotten from kaggle.

 ### Data Preparation:
 - Filtered only customer messages (`inbound = True`)